AccessFox/BookMark-Hecks/README.md

-and then go to this link: https://y2mate.mx/en20, from there type in the URL, then click download it, then it will show the video unblocked, but if you want to download it: you can click the 3 dots and click download.
+and then go to this link: https://y2mate.mx/en20, from there type in the URL, then click download it, it will download open the download and watch the video.